MichalKroupa/lifeos-privacy/README.md

-# lifeos-privacy
+# Valqerio
-Privacy Policy for LifeOS
+Privacy Policy for Valqerio